 Top 5 Elements Every Website Must Have

 Are you a small business or organization just getting your presence started on the web?
 Or do you already have a website and can’t figure out why your visitor traffic is lacking?
-In either case, here are a couple of essential components that you will need to include in your website to ensure a more pleasant user experience for your audience.
+In either case, here is a list of essential elements every website must have.
+Include these elements in your website to ensure a more pleasant user experience for your audience.

 A Homepage that eloquently and clearly tells WHAT you do right away

 Generally, the homepage is the most visited page on a website (though it’s not necessarily the first page they arrive at as I’ll explain later), so it’s important that you convey the message across quickly and then let users dive deeper into your site easily from the homepage.
 This first glance gives a visitor an immediate impression about your company, its level of professionalism, and showcases what is important for them to do next.
 Your homepage should easily give a visitor access to all areas of your website by chunking related information together and giving visitors a small preview of each section.